Size-pore-dependent methanol sequestration from water-methanol mixtures by an embedded graphene slit: Results and Discussion

 \subsubsection{The pure CSW case.}

 First, we check the behavior of the pure CSW in the subregion $V'$ outside the pore (Fig. \ref{figbulk}a) and find that the slit-pore width $\delta$ affects weakly its density (Fig.~\ref{figbulk}a, b).
-In particular, the CSW density in $V'$ has a minor decrease for increasing $\delta$, but remains close to the overall density of 0.036 $\textup{\r{A}}^{-3}$ within the error bars.
+In particular, the CSW density in $V'$ has a minor decrease for increasing $\delta$, but remains close to the overall density of 0.036 $\textup{\r{A}}^{-3}$ within the error, which is the nominal number density in the entire simulation box, including the slit-pore (see Sec.~\ref{sec:Methodology}).
 Therefore, for the considered range of $\delta$, the nano-pore does not adsorb much water-like liquid inside, consistent with its hydrophobic properties at the macroscopic scale.

 Nevertheless, in Ref.~\cite{Leoni:2021aa} a similar confined liquid (CSW with $\Delta=30$) shows free energy and confined density extrema at $\sim7.5\ \textup{\r{A}}$, $\sim9.5\ \textup{\r{A}}$, $\sim10.5\ \textup{\r{A}}$, and $\sim12\ \textup{\r{A}}$ that seems to correlate with the small density variations we find here, although within the error bars.
 Hence, we explore, next, the behavior of the mixture in $V'$ to better investigate the pore-size effects.